Hydroxychloroquine Prescription Online

 - Convenient care

 Hydroxychloroquine, marketed under the name Plaquenil, is a medication used in the management of some cases of lupus and arthritis and in the treatment of uncomplicated malaria infections.
-Hydroxychloroquine, like azithromycin, chloroquine, ivermectin and zinc sulfate, is also being investigated as a potential treatment for COVID-19 (coronavirus) disease.
-People who need a hydroxychloroquine sulfate prescription can connect with a medical provider in the area licensed in the United States using Push Health who can prescribe hydroxychloroquine when appropriate to do so.
-If you are considering using Push Health for your health needs, it is very important that you answer the screening questions as accurately as possible to avoid delays in your care.
+People who need a hydroxychloroquine sulfate prescription will soon be ablet to connect with a medical provider using Push Health who can prescribe hydroxychloroquine medication, including hydroxychloroquine 200 mg tablets, when appropriate to do so.

 What Is Hydroxychloroquine Used For?